Forage fish: Hunting copepods

-Juvenile herring hunt for the very alert and evasive copepods in synchronization.
-(Click to animate).
+Juvenile herring hunt for alert and evasive copepods in synchronization.
+(Click to animate.)

 If prey concentrations reach very high levels, the herrings adopt a method called "ram feeding".
 They swim with their mouth wide open and their opercula fully expanded.
 Every several feet, they close and clean their gill rakers for a few milliseconds (filter feeding).
 In the photo on the right, herring ram feed on a school of copepods.
 The fish all open their mouths and opercula wide at the same time (the red gills are visible—click to enlarge).
 The fish swim in a grid where the distance between them is the same as the jump length of their prey, as indicated in the animation below.

-In the animation, juvenile herring hunt the copepods in synchronization: The copepods sense with their antennae the pressure-wave of an approaching herring and react with a fast escape jump.
+In the animation, juvenile herring hunt the copepods in synchronization: The copepods sense with their antennae the pressure wave of an approaching herring and react with a fast escape jump.
 The length of the jump is fairly constant.
 The fish align themselves in a grid with this characteristic jump length.
 A copepod can dart about 80 times before it tires out.
 After a jump, it takes it 60 milliseconds to spread its antennae again, and this time delay becomes its undoing, as the almost endless stream of herrings allows a herring to eventually snap the copepod.
 A single juvenile herring could never catch a large copepod.